aaronbloomfield/pdr/labs/lab04/index.md

 ### <a name="arrays">Primitive Arrays in C++</a> ###

-For the pre-lab, you should read the [Readings](../../docs/readings.html) on arrays, if you feel you need a bit more background.
-Note how two (or higher) dimensional arrays are stored in row-major order in C++, as opposed to being stored as arrays of arrays in Java.
+For the pre-lab, you should have read the [Readings](../../docs/readings.html) on arrays, if you feel you need a bit more background.
+Note how two (or higher) dimensional arrays are stored in row-major order (as described in the [05-arrays-bigoh slide set](../../slides/05-arrays-bigoh.html)) in C++, as opposed to being stored as arrays of arrays in Java.

 For this part, you will need to add a bit of code to your inlab4.cpp file.
 You program should show a clear separator where the previous